bflaven/assets-for-Zambia-training/1_introduction/1_5_leveraging_on_fmm_experience.md

 Testing and developing your own plugins to extend features is better than twisting WP with existing WP plugins (semi-advanced)

-**(iv) Audit ffrom the current website (AUDIT V2 znbc.co.zm)** **Some elements from the audit of the website**

-Here is a quick start for the audit of the website view-source:https://www.znbc.co.zm/
+**(iv) Audit ffrom the current website (AUDIT V2 znbc.co.zm)** **Some elements from the audit of the website, Here is a quick start for the audit of the website view-source:https://www.znbc.co.zm/**

 **1. The theme @ 20/03/19**
 view-source:https://www.znbc.co.zm/